MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Projects/Interactive_Image_Project.md

        * At least **two** additional properties can be changed by clicking the mouse.
     * When the mouse is moved something happens **OR** when the mouse is dragged something happens.

-* Your interactive image must include **all** of the following code structures:
-    * Events
-       * OnMousePress()
-       * OnMouseRelease()
-       * OnMouseDrag() OR OnMouseMove()
-    * At least one function definition, containing at least one parameter.
-    * At least one function call.
-       * Passing different arguments to the function's parameter must result in the execution of different code segments.
-    * Variables
-    * Conditionals

 * Your written reflection must address **all** of the following prompts:
     * Describe this project and its purpose.
 In other words, what were you required to do?
 Why did you choose to create the specific interactive image you created, and in what ways does it represent you?